opendxl/opendxl-databus-client-java/docs/CLI-Example.rst

 | The invocation of CLI operations to get records is: ``produce`` ->
   ``consume`` .
-| First of all, a message is needed to be produced to a topic and then
+| A message must be produced to a topic prior to consuming it.
-  start consuming it.

 produce
 ^^^^^^^

-It is an operation which produces a message to a specific broker with an associated topic.
+An operation which produces a message to a specific broker with an associated topic.
 Optional arguments can be added to attach partition, sharding key, tenant group and headers.